nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ![Object diagram of DetailedView](images/UiDetailedViewPatientObjectDiagram.png)

-The activity diagram below shows how `DetailedDisplay` checks for changes and update its display when `refresh()` is invoked.
+The activity diagram below shows the work flow of `DetailedDisplay` as it checks for changes and update its display when `refresh()` is invoked.

 ![Activity diagram of DetailedView](images/UiDetailedViewRefreshActivityDiagram.png)